cardanobi/cardanobi-docs/blog/2023-04-03-zero-citizen-live.md

 tags: [cardanobi, zerocitizen, partnership, carbon balance, netzero]
 ---

-I'm absolutely pumped to heard the news that [Zero Citizen](https://zerocitizen.io) have launched the Closed Alpha of their Carbon Balance Service, and in doing so, certified the first ever Cardano project to be carbon neutral!
+I'm absolutely pumped to hear the news that [Zero Citizen](https://zerocitizen.io) have launched the Closed Alpha of their Carbon Balance Service, and in doing so, certified the first ever Cardano project to be carbon neutral!

-ZC used **CardanoBI SaaS Service** to calculate the carbon footprint of [FRH](https://filthyrichhorses.io).
+**ZC** used **CardanoBI SaaS Service** to calculate the carbon footprint of [FRH](https://filthyrichhorses.io).

 Congrats to all teams involved!